-- (a) Tyres and wheels for the trailer must comply with manufactures specification and current legislation relating to tyres; - (b) There is no legal requirement to carry a spare Wheel and Tyre to but if providedits recommended that it is left on the trailer.
-Tyre repair foam is fine if the tyre goes flat, but not if the tyre is otherwise damaged manufactures specification and current legislation must be fitted to the trailer; and.
+(a) Tyres and wheels for the trailer must comply with manufactures specification and current legislation relating to tyres;

+(b) a spare Wheel and Tyre to manufactures specification and current legislation must be fitted to the trailer; and.

 (c) a suitable tool kit must be carried to enable the wheel to be changed in the event of a puncture.